 The NSU Editorial Style Guide was created to provide answers to commonly asked questions about language usage within the university community.
 The goal is to maintain consistency while establishing a set of standards that are intended to fit the majority of circumstances.
 These guidelines are not intended to be a complete resource, nor to replace the sources listed below.
 Following the standards set forth in these sources is not intended to restrict creativity in the production of marketing materials such as brochures, posters, banners, web, or other content written for a specific audience or to serve a specific intent.

-In our daily work, the Office of Communications and Marketing follows standards set forth in the following widely accepted style guides:
+In our daily work, the Communications and Marketing team follows standards set forth in the following widely accepted style guides:

 We suggest that each department or college acquire access to these publications or refer to this style guide.